nilopilo/doctor-eyes/README.md

 # Doctor's Eyes
-An app for scanning MRIs
+An app that segments tumor when a user uploads an MRI Scan.
+At the same time , it helps to search nearby hospitals and doctors.
+Used UNet for segmentation